 To join University of Minnesota Crookston Canadian students must have completed secondary studies.
 You may apply during the final year of secondary study and to apply please submit the following:

-- Application form for Undergraduate International Students (application fee is $30 and can be paid online when applying)
+- Application form for Undergraduate International Students

 - Official transcripts from secondary school